roman-milk/roman-milk.github.io/four-words.md

+===

- ****** Four Words Ch.
-02 ****** bytom6432© Elizabeth, my 41 year old wife, sat at her desk in her punishment PJ's.
+Elizabeth, my 41 year old wife, sat at her desk in her punishment PJ's.
 The PJ's consisted of a one piece Dr. Denton footed sleeper complete with a drop seat.
 The zipper ran down the front all the way to her drop seat flap for easy access.
 It fit her snugly accenting her fantastic figure.
 It was a white outfit trimmed with pink and Disney characters on the front and back.
 Her drop seat was unbuttoned exposing her backside, as she sat on 'ELIZABETH'S SPANKING MAT'.
 It was a special order welcome mat, which had a prickly bumpy side and a smooth side.
 She sat on the prickly side.
 Elizabeth was being punished for over spending on her credit card.

  She was fidgeting back and forth trying to get some relief from her sore cheeks while she printed 500 times "I WAS A NAUGHTY GIRL FOR USING MY DADDY'S CREDIT CARD AND MUST BE DISCIPLINED."
 She had been working at it for about 2 hours and was close to finishing it.
 I decided to let her finish, while I did some work in my den.